Sutton, Vermont: Climate

-Sutton has a humid continental climate (Koppen: Dfb), typified by large seasonal temperature differences, with warm to hot summers and cold winters.
+Sutton has a humid continental climate (Koppen: Dfb), typified by large seasonal temperature differences, with warm summers with cool nights and very cold and snowy winters.
 Exceptionally for such a small town, two NWS-certified weather stations have operated in the town for much of recent history.
 From January 1948 until spring 2017, the original station, located in a frost hollow at an altitude of about 1000 feet, reported data for the town.
 In January 2000, a new station was built in a hilly area a few miles away and at about 500 feet higher altitude.
 This station is still reporting today.